PromoExchange/batman/README.md

 # backend

-This repo contains the api's used by the PE application.
+This repo contains the api's used by the PX applications.
 As the API's mature I expect they will be promoted out to their own repo.

 ** IMPORTANT **